 Through the years, I have learned that the LORD God's royal titles are used in a deliberate way, because they describe a rank and particular function.
 For example, when God identifies himself as "the LORD of hosts" in Scripture, it is usually in the context of war that he is about to unleash upon sinners, or that he is furious with some idolaters.
-It would be ridiculous for him to use his royal title of "the LORD my healer" in those Scriptures, you know what I mean?
+It would be ridiculous for him to use his royal title of "the LORD my provider" in those Scriptures -- you know what I mean?
 God's title of The LORD of hosts, means he is the head of heaven's armies, or his angels, as he leads them into war.
 Not only that, but it also means that he commands human armies, and at his command, he sends them against other nations.
 That may be hard for some Christians to accept, but that only means that they had better read their Bibles more carefully.
 The prophets Isaiah, Jeremiah, and Daniel all clearly show how God directs human armies to attack and destroy other nations as a means of corporal punishment for sins, like idolatry.
 Rest assured, the name and titles of God are very important to him, and so they must be important to us, if we claim to be his children.
 And so we had better learn how, when, and why he uses them.